sflorezs1/st0263-distributed-key-value-database/README.md

 ## Design

 ### Key-Value pair format
+Each key must be the result of a hashing function applied over the data itself, the selected hash function for this project is `mmh3.hash_bytes` which maps any value to a 128 bit bytes value.

 Similar to the way we store a file in any kind of storage, we must supply a name, a content type, and the content itself.

 Every item that is stored in the database must specify the datatype for both its key and value and for the later it is also required to specify the encoding of the data.